lrasata/todo-list-app/README.md

 TODO list of improvements

-**V1**

-backend:
-- [ ] server should fetch existing tasks in mongodb on 1st time load

-frontend:
-- [ ] install Mui  and add theme customisation
-- [ ] improve User interface

 **V1 - improvements**

+- [ ] improve User interface on Mobile device
+- [ ] Add User model - Each user should only be able to see its own tasks
 - [ ] Add authenticated user experience
-- [ ] Each user should only be able to see its own tasks